 Foster collaboration with international organizations to develop national geospatial data infrastructure

 The DRP policy makes it difficult for the private sector to keep data for itself.
 The only issue with the DRP policy is that repeatedly throughout the document it states that the Government of Rwanda wishes to change the economy from “an agriculture-based economy to a digital one” (see footnote 5).
-This desire for the country to distance itself from its agrarian past could potentially lead to suboptimal interest and participation on the part of the Rwandan Government in funding and otherwise facilitating the implementation of the LSC AKIS.
+This desire for the country to distance itself from its agrarian past could potentially lead to suboptimal interest and participation on the part of the Rwandan Government in funding and otherwise facilitating the implementation of the LSC hub.

 Another program that has been created in the country is the Smart Kungahara System (SKS).
 It is a Public-Private Partnership between BK Techouse and the Rwandan National Agricultural Export Development Board (NAEB).
 This system is used through an app by farmers of cash crops, primarily coffee but tea as well.
 The system is used to track coffee and tea yields, the estimated value of their yields, and much more data related to their crops, including what washing station the coffee is sent to and other similar updates